Art is one of the greatest ways to give homebuyers a vision when they walk into a property!

 They may visualise their existing home decorations, be inspired by new colours and consider how to improve their own style and ideas.

-But the way you present your wall art can make or break the impact it has on the buyer – and as many of you know, attention to detail is of utmost importance when staging your house to be sold.
+But the way you present your wall art can make or break the impact it has on the buyer – and as many of you know, attention to detail is super important when staging your house to be sold.

 So what are the 4 key things to remember when you are hanging wall art?